isabella232/docs-vuepress/docs/manual/job-options.md

-% Job options
+# Job options

+---

-Rundeck Jobs can be configured to prompt a user for input by defining one or more named *options*.
-An *option* models a named parameter that can be required or optional and include a range of choices that will be presented to the user when the Job is run.
+Rundeck Jobs can be configured to prompt a user for input by defining one or more named _options_.
+An _option_ models a named parameter that can be required or optional and include a range of choices that will be presented to the user when the Job is run.